BLASST: Dynamic BLocked Attention Sparsity via Softmax Thresholding: Experiments

 \subsection{Main Results}

-\textbf{Overall Performance.} Table~\ref{tab:summary_results} presents the performance of \algname{} at $\sim$50\% and $\sim$75\% sparsity levels across Llama-3.1-8B and Qwen3-8B on diverse benchmarks.
+\textbf{Overall Performance.} Table~\ref{tab:summary_results} presents the accuracy results of \algname{} at 50\% and 75\% target sparsity levels on Llama-3.1-8B and Qwen3-8B across a diverse set of language benchmarks.
+We also evaluate larger model variants on LongBench and NIAH (Table~\ref{tab:large_model_longbench} and Table~\ref{tab:large_model_niah} in Appendix~\ref{sec:appendix_additional}), and evaluate \algname{} on DeepSeek-R1 to demonstrate compatibility with the MLA attention mechanism (Table~\ref{tab:deepseek_accuracy} in Appendix~\ref{sec:appendix_additional}).
 Remarkably, \algname{} not only maintains accuracy with minimal degradation but occasionally \emph{outperforms} the dense baseline.
-For instance, on Qwen3-8B, we observe improvements on MATH500 (96.23 vs 95.87) and AIME 2024 (76.50 vs 75.00) at 50\% sparsity.
+For example, on Qwen3-8B, we observe improvements on MATH500 (96.23 vs.\ 95.87) and AIME 2024 (76.50 vs 75.00) at 50\% sparsity.
 This counterintuitive result can be attributed to two factors.
 First, in long-context tasks where information is inherently sparse, pruning low-attention blocks forces the model to concentrate probability mass on the most relevant tokens, effectively acting as implicit denoising.
 Second, for long-generation reasoning tasks, some intermediate reasoning steps or tokens may be redundant or even detrimental~\cite{sui2025stop}; by skipping blocks with negligible attention scores, we filter out such distractions, allowing the model to focus on essential reasoning chains.
-These results suggest that \algname{} provides not only computational efficiency but also improves output quality in certain scenarios.
+These results show that \algname{} is not only computationally efficient, but also improves response quality in certain scenarios.